-Accounting is the process of recording, analyzing, summarizing and reporting of data of financial transactions of a business.
-Accounting helps determine the financial position of a firm to the investors and stakeholders.
+Accounting is the systematic process of recording, measuring and communicating information about the financial transaction taking place in a business.
+Accounting helps in determining the financial position of a firm and present the same to stakeholders.

 It helps a business in the short and long term decision making and also conveys the credibility of a company to the market.

 It is also known as the language of business.

 The purpose of accounting is to provide a clear view of financial statements to its users, which includes investors, creditors, employees, and government.

 Let us look at the most important points of difference between bookkeeping and accounting in the following table: